NOC-OI/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 > 2. There are packages on the `conda-forge` channel that aren't available from `defaults`.
 > 3. You may wish to use a dependency such as `openblas` (from `conda-forge`) instead of `mkl`
 > (from `defaults`).
+> 4. You (or your employer) is required to pay for an Anaconda subscription but can't afford to do so.
 {: .callout}

 ## How do I install a package from a specific channel?